Belonging to the group according to the team role theory: Fire group

 These individuals take responsibility for the overall result and work to distribute tasks, control quality and timing, among team members.

 Warriors are the Director's main assistants in achieving ambitious goals.
-These are people who are easily inspired by teams' plans and are "ready and eager for battle" to implement them with great energy and enthusiasm.
+These are people who are easily inspired by team plans and are "ready and eager for battle" to implement them with great energy and enthusiasm.

 Warriors serve as the link between top management leaders/owners and other team members, therefore they are obligated to find a common language with both the former and the latter.